-Regular admission to a number of these attractions are available on the Go Oahu Card.
+Regular admission to a number of these attractions is available on the Go Oahu pass.

 Choose as you go from popular attractions and save up to 55% on combined admission vs paying at the gate.

-Please note, some of these special Summer events may be separately ticketed and not available on the Go Oahu Card.
+Please note, some of these special summer events may be separately ticketed and not available on the Go Oahu pass.